 The only advantage of help desk tickets is that they bring some order to the otherwise chaotic email support.
 However, if you think about it, tickets are actually just emails.
 With tickets, you are just putting in sequence the complaints flowing in, in order to sort out service delivery.
 If you are using a helpdesk tool to manage support, what you are doing is taking queries from your inbox to a new system, resolving them on that system, and then replying to your customers in the original email format.
 In the process you end up:

 With so much time and effort going down the drain solving matters not core to support delivery, efficiency becomes questionable.
-A traditional help desk tool has an inherent flaw - It does not empower you to manage customer support within email.
+A traditional help desk system has an inherent flaw – It does not empower you to manage customer support within email.
 And as a result, you end up complicating the entire process rather than easing and speeding it up.

 The reason why email gets so much love from everyone is that it is simple and fluff-free.
 Anybody can learn it in hours.
 It’s a matter of hitting ‘compose’ and ‘send’.
 That isn’t the case with help desk tools.
 Switching to a help desk tools means spending time to first get a complete grasp on complicated terminologies and then spending more hours learning how to operate the interface.

 What slows down the learning curve further is that heavy help desk solutions—at least, most of them—are overly customizable.
 Getting used to and then getting perfectly trained on managing highly customized workflows that you can create on these tools is time-consuming.
 Learning everything on the list in a very short time span is heavy lifting work.